swharden/LJPcalc/README.md

 [![Build Status](https://dev.azure.com/swharden/swharden/_apis/build/status/swharden.LJPcalc?branchName=master)](https://dev.azure.com/swharden/swharden/_build/latest?definitionId=7&branchName=master)

 LJPcalc is a free and open source liquid junction potential (LJP) calculator.

-> ⚠️ **This application is a work in progress.** Users are encouraged to use the LJP console application while the LJPcalc GUI is being developed.
+LJPcalc is available as a click-to-run EXE for Windows and a console application for Linux and MacOS.

 ![](src/LJPcalc/screenshot.jpg)

+### Download LJPcalc.exe
+> ⚠️ **This project is still early in development.** A download link will be added when development completes.
+Until then users must download and build LJPcalc from source code.

 ## LJP Console